 HPP 10: Transfer or closure of a health service provider

 This HPP applies where a health service provider sells or otherwise transfers the business, or the business closes down.
-It details how individuals whose health information is held must be informed of both the business’ transfer or closure and how their information A document that sets out what a person wants to happen to their money and other property after they die. be transferred.
+It details how individuals whose health information is held must be informed of both the business’ transfer or closure and how their information will be transferred.
 If individuals request their information to be transferred to them, this is treated as a request for access under Part 5 of the HR Act or HPP 6.
 If an individual asks for their information to be transferred to another health service provider, then HPP 11 applies.

 HPP 11: Making information available to another health service provider